suncoast-devs/handbook/lessons/js-fetch/index.md

 Making a `POST` request will require us to supply a second argument containing options.
 The first required option is the `method`.
 We may also need to supply headers such as the `content-type` and perhaps some authentication information such as an API key or a token.
-Finally if the request requires a body, we specify it in the correct format.
+Finally, if the request requires a body, we specify it in the correct format.
 Here we take a JavaScript object and turn it into JSON format.